vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

       ```
     <!-- /* cSpell:enable */ -->

-1. Connect to admin context of the workload cluster using the following commands and validate the ako pod status.
+1. Connect to admin context of the workload cluster by using the following commands and validate the ako pod status.

     <!-- /* cSpell:disable */ -->
      ```bash